distributed-text-services/specifications/FAQ.md

 collections of texts and within a textual document regardless of the data format.
 However, the Document endpoint only suppoorts
 TEI texts.

-**Q. What is the relationship between DTS and CTS?
-Are they redundant?**
+## What is the relationship between DTS and CTS?
+Are they redundant?

 The Distributed Text Services effort was inspired, informed and influenced by the [Canonical Text Services protocol](http://cite-architecture.github.io/cts/) (CTS).
 CTS has allowed many classical, canonical texts encoded in TEI to be made available in a machine-actionable, linked open data fashion.
 However, the CTS API is tightly coupled to the CTS URN identifier system which does not support citation systems used by more modern content or other forms of writing, such as papyri or inscriptions.
 The API also does not adhere to modern community standards for Web APIs.